BNasmith/PTForsyth/PTFWorkofChrist.md

 PHILOSOPHIC AND CHRISTIAN 81

-justification by grace alone ; Luther's side of the rediscovery was justification by faith alone faith in the Cross, that is to say, faith in grace.
+justification by grace alone; Luther's side of the rediscovery was justification by faith alone faith in the Cross, that is to say, faith in grace.
-What is our modern point of emphasis ?
+What is our modern point of emphasis?
 Justi- fication by holiness and for it alone.
 That is to say, as I have already pointed out, reconciliation is something that comes from the whole holy